2025 Pop-Tarts Bowl

-The 2025 Pop-Tarts Bowl is a college football bowl game that is scheduled to be played on December 27, 2025, at Camping World Stadium in Orlando, Florida.
-The 36th annual Pop-Tarts Bowl (though only the third game under that name) will feature teams from the Atlantic Coast Conference and the Big 12 Conference.
-The game is scheduled to begin at 3:30 p.m.
-EST and will air on ABC.
-The Pop-Tarts Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bowl game's title sponsor is Kellogg's through their Pop-Tarts brand.
+The 2025 Pop-Tarts Bowl was a college football bowl game played on December 27, 2025, at Camping World Stadium in Orlando, Florida.
+The 36th annual Pop-Tarts Bowl (though only the third edition under that name) began at approximately 3:30 p.m.
+EST and aired on ABC.
+The Pop-Tarts Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The bowl game's title sponsor was Kellanova through their Pop-Tarts brand of toaster pastries.
+Bowl organizers promoted this edition of the bowl as “The People’s National Championship.”